 Elapsed time from opening the first cell is shown to the upper left and difference between number of mines and number of flags is indicated to the upper right.

 If you open all the cells that don't have a mine, you are the winner.
 To start the next game, select one of the six difficulty buttons.

-The shape of the cells is selectable between regular pentagon and regular heptagon.
+The cells shape can be chosen among square, regular pentagon, regular hexagon and regular heptagon.
 Different shapes make up different lattice structures of the minefield.

 When auto-open is enabled, you can open plural cells adjoining a revealed number at once with the gesture you use to mark a cell.
 At this time the cells must be correctly marked.

 If you are playing on a touch device, the settings window offers 0.1 seconds and 0.2 seconds for the duration of long press for more comfortable gameplay.

 © 2019 Sci-Tech Binary Ltd. Co.
 All Rights Reserved.